 A substantial portion of the course will deal with spousal rights to property division under The Family Property Act including division of the family home, household goods and other types of family property.
-Finally, we will examine spousal rights to support or maintenance both under the federal Divorce Act and provincial legislation, The Family Maintenance Act, 1997 and with reference to the Spousal Support Advisory Guidelines.
-The impact of private agreements on both property division and spousal support will also be reviewed.
+Finally, spousal rights to support or maintenance will be examined both under the federal Divorce Act and the provincial Family Maintenance Act.
+The impact of private agreements on rights to support and division of property will also be reviewed.

-Course Materials: A casebook will be available on Canvas.
+Course Materials: A case book is available on PAWS.
 No other materials are necessary for the course, although reference may be made to certain commentaries and articles.